 Seiko Epson requires that employees complete a course in management practices before being appointed to a management position.
 This course prepares them to meet the requirements as a manager by ensuring that they understand their role in terms of both business and actions.
 On the business end, they learn the skills they need to understand strategic business objectives and respond rapidly and nimbly to internal and external changes in the business environment.
 On the action end, they learn the skills they need to support the growth and development of the people who report to them by putting organizations and individuals in a position to succeed.

 In addition, we provide training for new employees, group training for each grade, and various open-type training to develop people who will fulfill roles as future middle managers step-by-step.

 A feature of human resource development at Epson is that we provide level-based group training at every juncture along the career path, from entry level jobs through management, and give employees a chance to put into practice on the job the knowledge they acquire.

 After completing group training, new hires undergo a one-year practicum.
 Other employees who complete other group trainings undergo a three-month practicum.
 During the practicum, employees prepare action plans based on what they learned and put these plans into action on the job under the supervision of their supervisors, thus enhancing their ability to use the knowledge and skills they learned during training, in their actual jobs.

 Epson has used a management by objectives systems for more than 30 years.
-Managers and their subordinates work together to set objectives that they can both agree on.
+All employees of every grade are subject to the systems, and managers and their subordinates work together to set objectives that they can both agree on.
 Progress toward the objectives is periodically reviewed, end results are evaluated, and new, higher objectives are set.
 The management by objectives system is itself an on-the-job human resource training system.
 It is a win-win development cycle in which individual growth leads to the growth of the organization and the company.

 Global Leadership Training